jakubdziarkowski/KontaktProxy/README.md

 ### 2. Implement a comprehensive set of end-to-end tests that can be executed using build tools such as Maven or Gradle.

 Multiple unit tests and an integration test for the `BuildingController` and `BuildingService` were implemented.
-These tests can be executed using `gradle test`.
+These tests can be executed using `./gradlew test`.
 They cover a significant portion of the application's logic and can be considered end-to-end tests.
 However, tests involving Kontakt.io API itself were not implemented as they would require actual API calls rather than mocks.

 ### 3. Emphasize good design principles and maintain high code quality.